Bella Thorne: Personal life

+Thorne stated that she had been sexually abused repeatedly between the ages of six and fourteen, and voiced her support for the Time's Up organization, focused on preventing such abuse.

 Thorne dated Tristan Klier, then a student, from November 2011 until 2014.
 She dated English actor Gregg Sulkin from 2015 to August 2016.
 Shortly after the breakup, she came out as bisexual.
+Thorne started dating American actor Tyler Posey in September the same year and the pair split in November.
+In 2019, she came out as pansexual.
 In 2017, she dated emo rapper Lil Peep for a short period and was in a relationship with musician Blackbear in August that same year.
 She had a polyamorous relationship with musician Mod Sun and media personality Tana Mongeau, dating the latter from September 2017 to February 2019 and Mod Sun until April 2019.
-From April 2019 until 2022, she was in a relationship with Italian singer Benjamin Mascolo, the two announced their engagement in March 2021.
-However in 2022, the couple officially announced their split.
+From April 2019 to June 2022, she was in a relationship with Italian singer Benjamin Mascolo and they announced their engagement in March 2021.
+However, in June 2022, the couple officially announced their split.
+In May 2023, Thorne announced her engagement to entrepreneur and Bad Vegan producer Mark Emms.

-In July 2019, Thorne said she identifies as pansexual.

 In June 2019, Thorne had nude photos stolen by hackers who subsequently threatened her with extortion; she instead released the photographs herself.
 Later that year, she addressed the issue of pornographic deepfakes.

 In a 2021 interview with Bloody Disgusting, Thorne stated that she has been a life-long fan of the horror genre.

 Recognition

-She was recognized as one of the BBC's 100 women of 2019.
+She was recognized as one of the BBC's 100 Women of 2019.